 Taxis are not hard to come by at airports and major tourist attractions, however, they are not very prevalent in Blue Mountains.
 More often than not, you will need to call a charter service to pick you up.
 If you're at your hotel, the front desk or concierge will generally be more than happy to help you out.

-Check out the chart below to find contact phone numbers for local taxis.
+Take a look at the listing below to find contact information for local cab companies.